 In simple terms, these communities enhance our students’ lives by providing tools for academic success, developing interpersonal skills and the chance to explore leadership, social justice and community engagement opportunities.
 Residential Learning Communities are shaped by the core values of University Housing & Dining Services:

 • Learning: Provide students with the tools necessary to excel in a positive learning environment while supporting the individual goals of each student.

 • Respect: Utilize the utmost care and concern to appreciate individuals through our words and actions.

-• Community: Create a welcoming and inclusive environment for students and staff where individuals are valued, appreciated and
+• Community: Create a welcoming and inclusive environment for students and staff where individuals are valued, appreciated, and accepted.

 • Leadership: Provide an environment that instills the need to take an active role in the community.

 Most of us had our entire lifetime to become accustomed to our family’s expectations and rules for living in our home.
-Arriving at EIU and living within the Residential Learning Communities offers some unique opportunities and challenges that require each student to understand his/her multiple roles in ensuring the success of the community.
-In the pages that follow you will find a description of not only your role in the community, but those of the many other individuals who are invested in your success as well.
+Attending EIU and living within the Residential Learning Communities offers some unique opportunities and challenges that require each student to understand his/her multiple roles in ensuring the success of the community.

 Each of the Residential Learning Communities has a Resident Assistant to provide support and assistance to the community.
 This individual has become familiar with the campus environment through involvement and training.
 The primary role of the Resident Assistant is to get to know the individuals living within the community.
 They also assist in creating a living environment where people have fun while learning to understand and appreciate the many people who interact with them daily.

 There are other staff members who do not live directly in your learning community.
 These individuals focus on building a cohesive community amongst the multiple units that make up a building/complex.
-These individuals are known as Area Directors, Resident Directors and Associate Resident Directors.
+These individuals are known as Complex Directors and Associate Resident Directors.
 Like the Resident Assistant, they can be an excellent resource.